GlossProject/docs/reference.rst

      - drop elements marked with this class if they are on an inner page.
    * - **gl-not-authenticated-drop**
      - drop elements marked with this class if the visitor is not authenticated.
-   * - **gl-not-admin-drop**
+   * - **gl-not-manager-drop**
-     - drop elements marked with this class if the visitor is not an administrator in the context.
+     - drop elements marked with this class if the visitor is not a manager/administrator in the context.